BKHMSI/llm-localization/README.md

 #### Folders

 - **`stimuli/`**:
   Contains the localizer stimuli required for identifying selective units.
-These files are downloaded via the `scripts/download.sh` script.
+These scripts to download the stimuli can be found in `scripts`.

 - **`scripts/`**:
-  Contains bash scripts, including `download.sh`, which is used to download the localizer stimuli into the `stimuli` folder.
+  Contains bash scripts, including `download_lang_stimuli.sh` and `download_tom_stimuli.sh`, which is used to download the localizer stimuli into the `stimuli` folder, as well as example scripts to run localization.

 - **`cache/`**:
   Stores the localized units' masks, which can be reused or overwritten based on the script options.